based on Reviews

 What are the possible causes of COPD?

-Classical therapy primarily knows...a the following measures:
+Classical therapy knows v.a. the following measures:

-• Lifestyle change and quitting smoking
+• Lifestyle changes and quitting smoking

 • Breathing training and physiotherapy